chrissearle/www_create_post/README.md

 Utility for both https://github.com/chrissearle/www_cso/ and https://github.com/chrissearle/www_smu/

-Expects to be checked out to thj same directory as www_cso/www_smu
+Expects to be checked out to the same directory as www_cso/www_smu (parallel to it so that ../www_cso or ../www_smu work).

 SITE is either `cso` or `smu`